emberjs/ember.js/LIFECYCLE.md

   implementation of this hook creates a new scope with a `self` slot for the dynamic context and `locals`, a dictionary of local variables.
+* `createShadowScope`: create a new scope for a template that is being rendered in the middle of the render tree with a new, top-level scope (a "shadow root").
-* `createChildScope`: create a new scope that inherits from the top-level scope.
+* `createChildScope`: create a new scope that inherits from the parent scope.
 The child scope must reflect updates to `self` or `locals` on the parent scope automatically, so the default implementation of this hook uses `Object.create` on both the scope object and the locals.
-* `bindSelf`: a `self` value has been provided for the scope
+* `bindSelf`: a fresh `self` value has been provided for the scope
 * `bindLocal`: a specific local variable has been provided for the scope (through block arguments).